USD ($)

 custom banner static image

-What is FTP Server and Client?
+FTP Server and Client

 An FTP Server is a software application that runs on a remote machine and is responsible for storing files and managing incoming connections from FTP clients.
-It listens for connection requests on port 21 and responds to commands from clients.
+It listens for connection requests and responds to commands from clients.
+It also handles tasks such as authenticating users, managing file permissions, and providing access to files stored on the server.

 An FTP Client is a software application that users interact with to connect to an FTP server.
 The client initiates the connection to the server, sends commands to upload, download, and manage files, and handles the user interface for these operations. eg FileZilla.

-How Does File Transfer Protocol (FTP) Work?
+How Does File Transfer Protocol Work?

 During an FTP session, the client authenticates with the server, usually with a username and password, and can then upload, download, and manage files.
-FTP supports different data representation modes, such as ASCII for text files and binary for non-text files, ensuring data integrity.

 The protocol also includes error-handling mechanisms, with the server providing status codes to indicate the success or failure of commands.
-This structured approach makes FTP reliable for transferring large files or multiple files simultaneously.

 image showing FTP working